 The genitals (women and men) and breasts (women) will not be uncovered.
 If the therapist is going to work on a woman's abdomen, a second towel or sheet will be used to cover the breasts so the main sheet or towel can be moved to expose the abdomen.

-What Do I Do During A Massage Treatment?
+What Do I Do During A Bodywork Treatment?

 Make yourself comfortable.
 If your therapist wants you to adjust your position, she/he will either move you or will ask you to move what is needed.
 Otherwise, change your position anytime to make yourself more comfortable.

-The average full-body massage treatment lasts approximately one hour.
-A half-hour appointment only allows time for a partial massage session, such as neck and shoulders, back or legs and feet.
+The average treatment lasts approximately one hour.
+A half-hour appointment only allows time for a partial treatment session, such as neck and shoulders, back or legs and feet.
 Many people prefer a 60 to 90-minute session for optimal relaxation.
 Always allow relaxation time prior to and after the session.

-This depends on the type of massage and the depth of the strokes.
-A light, relaxing massage that doesn't probe very deep into the muscles, and shouldn't hurt.
+This depends on the type of bodywork and the depth of the strokes.
+A light, relaxing massage that doesn't probe very deep into the muscles, shouldn't hurt nor should any of our treatment sessions.
 With that being said, there is a 'feels good' hurt and an 'ouch, stop it' hurt.
-A good massage, even a really deep tissue massage, should always stay in the 'feels good' hurt range.
+A good session, even a really deep tissue session, should always stay in the 'feels good' hurt range.